 Now therefore give not your daughters unto their sons, neither take their daughters unto your sons, nor seek their peace or their wealth for ever:Ezra 9:12

-Of course, throughout scripture, God’s people didn’t listen.
-They compromised to get peace.
-They suffered as a result.
+Throughout scripture, God’s people didn’t listen.
+They compromised to get peace, and they suffered.

 The world also offers peace through…

-Rather than dealing with fundamental problems such as sin, the world’s religious system simply wants to declare peace without requiring repentance.
+Rather than dealing with fundamental problems such as sin, the world’s religious system wants to declare peace without repentance (Acts 3:19).

 From the least of them even unto the greatest of them every one is given to covetousness; and from the prophet even unto the priest every one dealeth falsely.Jeremiah 6:13